AdekunleAdeniran/low_level_programming/0x17-dynamic_libraries/README.md

 **0. A library is not a luxury but one of the necessities of life**

-    Create the dynamic library libholberton.so containing all the functions listed below:
+    Create the dynamic library libnotrebloh.so containing all the functions listed below:

 **1. Without libraries what have we?
 We have no past and no future**